MicrosoftDocs/mslearn-copilot-plugins/contoso-real-estate/README.md

 ## Testing the plugin

-Sideload the plugin in Bing [bing.com/chat](https://bing.com/chat) by following the instructions in [Test and debug an API plugin](https://learn.microsoft.com/copilot-plugins/test-debug/sideload-test-plugins).
+To use and test this API plugin in Copilot in Bing, see [Test and debug an API plugin](https://learn.microsoft.com/copilot-plugins/test-debug/sideload-test-plugins).